-NYUAD Hackathon Brings Together Global Innovators to Tackle Social Good through Quantum Computing, AI, and the UN Sustainable Development Goals
+NYUAD Hackathon Brings Together Global Innovators To Tackle Social Good Through Quantum Computing, AI, And The UN Sustainable Development Goals

+Now in its 13th edition, the event has acquired a globally significant reputation for youth excellence in the field of technology

+The public is invited to attend the final presentations and award ceremony on April 27, free of charge

-(MENAFN- Hanover communications) NYU Abu Dhabi (NYUAD), in collaboration with Tamkeen, is set to host the 13th edition of its renowned NYUAD International Hackathon for Social Good from April 25-27.
-The internationally recognized event will convene over 200 students representing 50 nations and 50 mentors from around the world.
-Participants will explore the transformative potential of Quantum Computing (QC) and Artificial Intelligence (AI) to address global challenges, aligning with the UAE’s Year of Community, the UN’s Sustainable Development Goals (SDGs), and the International Year of Quantum Science and Technology (IYQ 2025).
+Abu Dhabi, April 22, 2025: NYU Abu Dhabi (NYUAD), in collaboration with Tamkeen, is set to host the 13th edition of its renowned NYUAD International Hackathon for Social Good from April 25-27.
+The internationally recognized event will convene over 200 students representing 50 nations and 50 mentors from around the world .
+Participants will explore the transformative potential of Quantum Computing (QC) and Artificial Intelligence (AI) to address global challenges, aligning with the UAE's Year of Community, the UN's Sustainable Development Goals (SDGs), and the International Year of Quantum Science and Technology (IYQ 2025).

 This unique event offers a platform for interdisciplinary teams to explore cutting-edge technologies and develop innovative solutions with a focus on contributing to the advancement of the GCC region.
 Students will hone their skills in QC, AI, software development, data science, machine learning, security, privacy, and entrepreneurship, applying these learnings to create sustainable technology with a strong impact.